orkhasnat/LoginManager-4-7h3r4p/README.md

 - ~~Have an export profiles button that can export all the creds, and also an import profile as well.~~
 - **Make it compatible with Firefox as well**
 - *Maybe add automatic update? (like Password Manager)*

+- Made it work with two clicks, but have to do it in one click.
+Promises maybe?